 The OCR Music GCSE course aims to cultivate future musicians by enhancing their confidence, skills, and understanding of music.
 This prepares students to advance to A Level Music studies.

 Are there any geographical restrictions for enrolling in the online GCSE Music class?

 Yes, the course is a GCSE and not an International GCSE.
 Therefore, students must either be based in the UK or be prepared to sit exams in the UK to enrol in this course.

 How are students assessed in the online GCSE Music course?

 Assessments in the online Music GCSE course include Level 3 internal assessments in June and Level 4 internal mock assessments in November and March.
 Reports are issued at the end of the Autumn and Summer terms for Level 3, and after mock assessments in the Autumn and Spring terms for Level 4.

-In Music IGCSE online, students are expected to complete a minimum of one homework assignment per fortnight at Level 3, and one each week at Level 4.
+In Music GCSE online, students are expected to complete a minimum of one homework assignment per fortnight at Level 3, and one each week at Level 4.
 Revision cards and notes for each topic should be made as study aids to ensure preparedness for the final exams.

 What technical requirements are needed for the online IGCSE Music class?

 For the online Music GCSE class, you’ll need a reliable broadband connection, a main instrument or voice, a way to record performances and compositions, like smartphones or dedicated recording devices, and music software or manuscript paper.

 Music at Cambridge Home School Online is taught by Mr Gazard and Miss Werry.
 Click on the names below to find out more about our Music teachers.